berrak/virtualbox/README.md

 ### VirtualBox and Debian Wheezy (a.k.a.
 Debian 7)

-VirtualBox provides a great environment for admin tests or running a clean desktop environments isolated from the host installation.
+VirtualBox provides a great environment for admin tests or running clean desktop environments isolated from the host installation.

 This setup describes how to setup Puppet [1] and Git on each VM.